 Tattershall Arms is a dealer for Panther Primitives.
 And...
 If you buy through us you will pay a little less than going directly to Panther!
-Take a look through the Panther Catalog and then email us for a quote to find out the price that you will pay through us.
+Take a look through the Panther Catalog (available on their website) and then email us for a quote to find out the price that you will pay through us.
 For non-custom tents, a down payment of 25% must be made to have the tent order placed.
 Balance due within two weeks.
 For custom tents, 60% down must be made.
 Balance in two weeks.
 All sales are final on tents and down payments are not refundable.
 Residents of West Virginia and Arizona will need to pay state sales taxes.

 Delivery of tents are made directly from Panther to you.
 Delivery times will depend on when during the year you make your order.
 During their slow period (Jan/Feb) a tent can take as little as two weeks to be delivered.
 During their busy season (summer and just before) it can take as much as 8 weeks for the tent to be delievered.
 So you should plan your order accordingly.
 When we give you a quote if you supply us with your city and zip code we can get a shipping estimate at the same time.
 The shipping amount is just an estimate and may change with the final order.

 has a number of pavilions for the medieval

 enthusiast!
 The tents are based off of the spoke design.